Grilled Picanha is delicious, tender, buttery, and is a source of great enjoyment by all who love steak!

 - For steaks into a “C” shape, and thread them onto your sword skewers.
 Average 3 steaks per skewer.
 Season well with salt, including the fat cap.

 - Heat your grill to 400 degrees F.

-- Place the picanha skewers onto the grill and cook 5-6 minutes per side or 10-12 minutes total for medium-rare doneness.
+- Place the picanha skewers onto the grill over high heat and cook 5-6 minutes per side or 10-12 minutes total for medium-rare doneness.
 Leave on longer for medium to medium-well doneness.